PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:AppID
 ---------

-The portable app id, as defined in :ref:`AppInfo.ini <paf-appinfo-appid>`.
+The portable app id, as defined in :ref:`appinfo.ini <paf-appinfo-appid>`.